 A separate line item in the Cash Flow Statement may be presented to show the total amount of funding received from government during the year.

-The following is an example of our recommendation to present a separate line item in the Cash Flow Statement for government funding classified as operating activities.
+The following is an example of our recommendation to present a separate line item in the cash flow statement for government funding classified as operating activities.

 To ensure the financial statements are clear and easy for users to read and understand, we recommend making the majority of these disclosures in the notes to the financial statements rather than on the face of the financial statements.